lalitbodana236/gurukul/README.md

-# Gurukul: Collaborative Learning Platform
+# Gurukul - Collaborative Learning Platform

-## Overview
+## Project Overview

-**Gurukul** is a powerful collaborative learning platform designed to transform the educational experience for schools and colleges.
-With Gurukul, each institution can create its dedicated workspace, providing a seamless environment for students, teachers, and administrators to connect, learn, and grow.
+Gurukul is a collaborative learning platform designed to empower schools and colleges by providing an integrated workspace for teachers, students, and administrators.
+This platform aims to facilitate skill development, knowledge acquisition, and efficient administrative tasks within educational institutions.

 ## Features

 ### Basic Features

 1. **User Registration and Authentication:**
-   - Users can register using their email or social media accounts.
+   - Users can register with email or social media accounts.
+   - Email verification for account activation.
-   - Secure authentication and password reset functionality.
+   - Password reset functionality.

 2. **User Roles and Permissions:**
+   - User roles (e.g., student, teacher, admin).
-   - Role-based access control for students, teachers, and administrators.
+   - Role-based permissions for each user type.

 3. **Workspace Creation:**
    - Colleges or teachers can create dedicated workspaces.
-   - Includes basic information like college name, logo, and description.
+   - Basic information such as college name, logo, and description.

 4. **Course Management:**
-   - Teachers can create, manage, and enroll students in courses.
+   - Teachers can create and manage courses within their workspace.
-   - Course descriptions and enrollment options available.
+   - Course name, description, and enrollment options.

 5. **Resource Sharing:**
-   - Teachers can upload and share lecture notes, presentations, and learning materials.
+   - Teachers can upload and share lecture notes, presentations, and other learning materials.
    - Students can access shared resources.

 6. **Messaging and Notifications:**
    - Basic messaging system for communication between teachers and students.
-   - Email notifications for important events.
+   - Email notifications for account-related and course-related events.

 7. **Lecture Schedules:**
    - Teachers can create and share lecture schedules.
-   - Includes date, time, and location information.
+   - Date, time, and location information.

 ### Intermediate Features

 8. **Test and Quiz Management:**
-   - Teachers can create, schedule, and grade tests and quizzes.
+   - Teachers can create tests and quizzes, set time limits, and specify scheduling options.
    - Various question types (multiple-choice, true/false, short answer).

 9. **Student Dashboard:**
-   - Dashboard displaying enrolled courses, upcoming tests, and resources.
+   - Dashboard displaying enrolled courses, upcoming tests, and access to shared resources.
-   - Progress tracking and performance metrics.
+   - Progress tracking.

 10. **Event Calendar:**
     - Shared event calendar for college events, lectures, and deadlines.
     - Event creation and RSVP functionality.

 11. **Parent Portal:**
-    - Portal for parents to monitor student progress and receive notifications.
+    - Portal for parents to monitor student progress, view grades, and receive notifications.

 12. **Contest and Competition Management:**
-    - Host and manage contests, hackathons, and academic competitions.
+    - Ability for colleges to host and manage contests, hackathons, and academic competitions.
     - Registration and submission features.

 ### Advanced Features